Routine Health Examinations

 - Kittens receive Feline Viral Rhinotracheitis-Calici-Panleukopenia (FVRCP) vaccines at 6-8 weeks and then every 3-4 weeks until 16 weeks of age, and Rabies at 16 weeks.
 Your cat should be tested for feline Leukemia and Aids, and feline Leukemia Virus vaccines should be considered if your cat is exposed to other felines or goes outside.

 - We recommend neutering male dogs at 6-9 months of age.
 We recommend spaying female dogs at 6-7 months of age, before the first heat.
-Dr. Waxman is happy to discuss the age of spaying and neutering for different breeds.
+Dr. Waxman and Dr. Jones are happy to discuss the age of spaying and neutering for different breeds.

 - We recommend spaying/neutering cats at 4-6 months of age.